USEFUL TAMESIDE WEBSITES

 Contains an entire list of their resources available to Family Historians eg. which Parish Registers and Monumental Inscriptions they hold and which parts of the Census Returns for different years have been surname indexed.
 Also listed is a 54 page bibliography of their reference books.
 Tameside's IMAGE ARCHIVE is also on-line, containing virtually all their deposited photographic archive.
 They also hold the full GRO (General Register Office) on microfiche for the years 1900-1930.

-Tameside's Family History Group (FHSC Dukinfield)
+Tameside's Family History Group (FHSC Tameside) click on Groups then Tameside

 Tameside Local History Forum